questdb/questdb.io/blog/2021-05-05-questdb-release-6-0-tsbs-benchmark.md

   width={650}
 />

-We reach maximum ingestion performance using four workers, whereas the other systems require more CPU resources to hit maximum throughput.
-QuestDB achieves 959k rows/sec with 4 workers.
+We reach maximum ingestion performance using four threads, whereas the other systems require more CPU resources to hit maximum throughput.
+QuestDB achieves 959k rows/sec with 4 threads.
 We find that InfluxDB needs 14 threads to reach its max ingestion rate (334k rows/sec), while TimescaleDB reaches 145k rows/sec with 4 threads.
 ClickHouse hits 914k rows/sec with twice as many threads as QuestDB.